Painting contractors in

 Frequently Asked Questions

-Yes, Connecticut requires a Home Improvement Contractor License for any painting project over $200.
-You must pass a written exam, provide financial statements, and maintain a $20,000 surety bond according to CT Department of Consumer Protection regulations.
+Yes, Connecticut requires a Home Improvement Contractor license for any painting project over $200.
+You must pass a written exam, provide financial statements, and maintain a $25,000 surety bond according to CT Department of Consumer Protection.

 What does exterior house painting cost in Bristol?

-Exterior painting for a typical 1,500 sq ft Bristol home ranges from $2,800-$5,500 based on local market estimates.
-Costs vary significantly due to lead paint requirements in older homes and condition of existing surfaces.
+Exterior painting for a typical 1,500 sq ft Bristol home runs $2,800-$6,500 based on local contractor estimates.
+Costs vary with prep work needed, paint quality, and lead paint remediation requirements in older homes.

-Are permits required for painting in Bristol, CT?
+Do I need permits for painting in Bristol?

-Connecticut requires minimum $300,000 general liability insurance and workers compensation for employees.
-Professional liability coverage of $100,000 is recommended for comprehensive protection according to state contractor regulations.
+Connecticut requires minimum $300,000 general liability insurance, workers compensation for employees, and $100,000 auto liability for commercial vehicles according to state contractor licensing requirements.

 Painting contractors in Bristol